15A NCAC 02T .0605 DESIGN CRITERIA

 (f) By-pass and overflow lines shall be prohibited.

-(g) A water-tight seal on all treatment/storage units or minimum of two feet protection from 100-year flood shall be provided.
+(g) A water-tight seal on all treatment and storage units or two feet of protection from the 100-year flood elevation shall be provided.

-(i) Fencing shall be provided to prevent access to the irrigation site (minimum 2-strand wire) and treatment units shall be secured with locks on all tankage and control panels.
+(i) Fencing shall be provided to prevent access to the irrigation site and treatment units shall be lockable.

 (j) Irrigation system design shall not exceed the recommended precipitation rates in the soils report prepared pursuant to Rule .0604 of this Section.